Environmental policy of China: Planning measures

+Policy support for electronic vehicles

 Electronic vehicle production has been a major success for China.
 From 2010 to 2012, the government subsidized 40-60% of the cost of buying an electric vehicle.
 Additionally, many local governments provided policy support, including tax breaks and "special license plates that exempted drivers from local traffic restrictions.
 China also set a zero emissions mandate, requiring companies that manufacture or import more than 30,000 vehicles in a year to include a set percentage of electric vehicles (for 2019, this was 10%; it was 12% in 2020).
 Similarly, regulations strongly discourage the building of new factories that can only produce vehicles with internal combustion engines; unless hard to meet criteria are satisfied, new factories must also be able to produce electric vehicles.
 The central government also funds and mandates vehicle charging infrastructure, including providing incentives for building owners to add charging infrastructure.

+Various forms of local government policy support for electric vehicles also exist.
+In Beijing, drivers of fully electric vehicles have much greater odds to be selected in the city's highly competitive license plate lottery and can drive their vehicles at any time (whereas the days when conventionally-powered vehicles can be used are restricted for traffic and air pollution control purposes).
+In Shanghai, license plates for fully-electric vehicles or plug-in hybrid vehicles are free.

 As a result of China's policy support for electric vehicles, sales have skyrocketed in China, going from less than 10,000 units to 330,000 units sold in just four years.
 By 2018, 1.1 million electric cars were sold in China, representing an 80% increase from the prior year.